aceeric/ociregistry/docs/docs/pruning.md

 The compiled binary can be used as a CLI to prune the cache on the file system.

+> The server can also be configured to prune as a continual background process.
+For information on that, see [Prune Configuration](configuring-the-server.md/#prune-configuration) in the _Configuring the Server_ page.
+There is also a REST API for ad-hoc pruning the running server's cache.
+See the [Administrative REST API](rest-api.md) document for information on that.

+**This** page is about manually pruning using the server binary as a CLI.

-> The server must be stopped while pruning this way because the CLI only manipulates the file system, not the in-memory representation of the cache.
+The server must be stopped while pruning using the binar as a CLI because the CLI only manipulates the file system, not the in-memory representation of the cache.
 There is a REST API to perform ad-hoc pruning of the running server cache documented in another section.

 Pruning removes manifest lists, manifests, and possibly blobs (more on blobs below.)